hiqsol/quotes/README.md

 **Quotes, aphorisms, anecdotes**

-Just my collection of smart and funny thoughts.
+Just my collection of smart and/or funny thoughts.
+And `bin/random` python script to get a random one.

 ## License